 Introduction

-For many years my husband and I researched and collected the articles that form this basis of this web site.
+For many years my husband and I researched and added to an inherited collection, the articles from which form this basis of this web site.
 The original idea was to publish the fascinating history of Spirella and the corsetieres who worked for this company before knowledge of the era became lost forever.
 However, the idea of compiling a small book that would almost certainly never be published was overtaken by the advent of the Internet.
 Definitely not of the Internet generation, our introduction to this new medium was slow and painful, but ultimately so worth while.

 We found many sites dedicated to foundation garments.
 Their professional approach to the subject and their layout left us acutely aware of our limited abilities to create a web site.
 It was simply the unexpected discovery of Microsoft's Front Page that allowed us to start building this site.